ssivakumarx/bikesharing/README.md

 # bikesharing
-A Linear regression model for bikes haring case study
+A Linear regression model for bikes sharing case study